ZongyueQin/ProgSG/README.md

 ## Trained Model

-Download trained model from [here](https://drive.google.com/drive/folders/1ZsBiIxtMvSSNARVYoWuJ6l0ziEvRWbO6?usp=sharing)
+Download trained model from [here](https://drive.google.com/file/d/1_-dmgzBdcpGkYLUXjsXQ2CL5f9wNDrJa/view?usp=drivesdk)

 This model is trained with all kernels using v21 data.

+You need to unzip the downloaded .tar file in the *src/logs* folder.

 ## Requirements and Dependencies